LoRaMesher/LoRaMesher/UPDATES.md

     - Timeout (n)

 - Whenever a message from a node is received, the routing table timeout will be updated.
 If the timeout is reached, the node will be removed from the routing table.

+- RoutingTableId: Only when I update the routing table, I will increment the routing table id.
+If I receive a routing table id from a neighbor that is newer than my routing table id and I try to update the routing table and no entry is updated, I will not update the routing table id.
+Send the routing table.

+3 nodes starts at the same time:
+1st node send a HelloPacket to 2nd and 3rd.
+2nd and 3rd receive, update and send the routing table.
+They have updated their routingtableid and size which are the same for both.
+If both routing table packets are lost, both will stay in the same "state".
+Only when the 1st node receive the updated routingTableId, it will ask for a routingTableUpdate.
+Routing table from 2nd or 3rd will be send.
+1st node will receive the routing table, update their routing table size and send the routing table to the neighbors.
+RoutingTableOnDemand.

+##### When the routing table id is updated
+- When a new node is added to the routing table. +1
+- When a node is removed from the routing table. +1
+- When a node is updated by me.
+(Metric, role) +1 or +2

+When a node is updated, immediately send a HelloPacket with the new routing table id and the new routing table size.
+When received a Routing Table packet, check the increments of the updates.
+If the increments are the same, the routing table is updated.
+If the increments are different, ask for a routing table update.

+- I could calculate when the next helloPacket would be received, send to the user and set a deepsleep for that time.